Midwife

 Midwives may do some or all of the following:

-- support women and their family to maintain good physical, emotional and mental well-being throughout pregnancy
+• support women to maintain good physical, emotional and mental wellbeing throughout pregnancy

-- discuss and organise ultrasound, blood tests and other screening tests during pregnancy
+• discuss and organise ultrasound, blood and other screening tests during pregnancy

-- refer to other health practitioners when necessary during the pregnancy, labour, birth and post-birth period
+• refer to other health practitioners during the pregnancy, labour, birth and post-birth period

-- care for women during labour, birth and the post-birth period, including prescribing medications if necessary
+• care for women during labour, birth and the post-birth period, including prescribing medications

-- provide information and support for parents learning how to care for and feed their newborn baby.
+• provide information and support for parents on how to care for and feed their newborn baby.

 Skills and knowledge